tylervipond/stamp-rs/README.md

 This is a very limited two-dimensional array manipulation library.
 It's specifically made to allow for searching and merging (stamping) two-dimensional arrays.
 You can create a Stamp which you can then rotate, use to search for a matching stamp inside a stamp, and replace parts of a stamp with another stamp.

+## Note
+This lib is not yet stable, if you use it please ensure to specify the exact version.

 ## Usage

 ```rust